Murder of Gon Ying Louis: Confession

 On Friday, October 8, in front of a roomful of witnesses, Willie Louis made a "free and voluntary confession" that he killed his stepmother after contemplating murder for a long time because she was quarrelsome and was always taunting him with the fact that all the property belonged to his father and that Willie would have to pay for everything he took from the store."
 He had no attorney.
 He said that he had wanted the other family members to go back to China and leave the store to him and that his stepmother had always been nagging him that he should return to his wife and other family in China.

 "Don't you feel sorry for the little children," he was asked.
 "Yes, but I can take care of them.
 They are better off without their mother."

 On October 9, Ah Louis told a reporter that he "completely washed his hands" of his eldest son.

 Legal steps

 At the arraignment on October 19, Willie Louis was asked if he had any counsel, and he replied he would like to talk with his father.
 He was permitted to use the telephone, but Ah Louis was "out on his ranch."
 Willie Louis was later defended by Thomas Rhodes of San Luis Obispo.

 Sentence and execution

-Willie Louis' trial was speedy, and on September 29, 1910, he was sentenced to be executed.
+Willie Louis's trial was speedy, resulting in his conviction, and on September 29, 1910, he was sentenced to death.
 A series of continuances followed.

 As the convicted man entered the death chamber on December 6, 1912, T.H.
 Christensen of San Francisco shouted: "I protest against this hanging in the name of Jesus Christ."
 Guards hustled Christensen from the room, and Louis went to his death on the gallows "without a whimper," a United Press dispatch reported from San Quentin Prison.